CDE will be closed on Thursday, Nov. 24 and Friday, Nov. 25 for the Thanksgiving holiday.

 - (c) Interest or income earned on the deposit and investment of moneys in the public school fund.

 - Marijuana Excise Taxes

 - 100% of dollars received and collected from annual excise tax collected from retail recreational marijuana sales is transferred into the BEST Program Assistance Fund.
-May of 2015 marked the first grant cycle that utilized these revenues.
+May of 2015 marked the first grant cycle that utilized excise tax revenues.